Kaiwera Downs Wind Farm

 The Kaiwera Downs Wind Farm is a wind farm in the Southland region of New Zealand.
 It is consented to have a maximum capacity of 198 MW and use up to 76 turbines.
 Originally proposed by Trustpower, it is now owned and operated by Mercury Energy.
 The 10 turbine, 43 MW stage 1 of the project was opened in November 2023.
-The 66 turbine stage 2 of the project is under construction and expected to be completed in 2027.
+The 36 turbine stage 2 of the project was completed in 2026.

-When both stages are complete the farm will generate 673GWh per annum.
+The completed wind farm will generate 673GWh per annum.
 Power stations that contribute similar amounts of energy to the grid in New Zealand are Waitaki Dam (500GWh) and Karāpiro Power Station (537 GWh).

 The New Zealand Ministry for Culture and Heritage gives a translation of "hot food" for Kaiwera.

 Location and Resource

 The wind farm is located about 15 kilometres south-east of Gore, within an area of 2568 ha.
 Access to the site from the port at Bluff is "considered excellent".

 The prevailing south-west/ westerly winds blow with an average wind speed of 8.7 – 8.9 m/s.